 1955 to 1957 Chevrolet Bel Air

 The Bel Air was a true representation of beauty.
-With its chrome, tail lights and metal, this 2-door wagon was crafted beautifully with details that spoke to the masses.
+With its chrome tail lights and metal, this two-door wagon was crafted beautifully with details that spoke to the masses.
 But looks aside, the Bel Air came with the 1955 small block V8 engine which was a first from Chevrolet, combining performance with beauty.

 The 1959 Chevrolet Impala

-Cat eyes and bat wings are often the first things that come to mind whenever the 1959 Chevrolet Impala is mentioned or seen.
-This beauty was created from the Bel Air model and bore a similar look, albeit with toned down tailfins that morphed into the ‘Bat Wings’.
+Cat eyes and bat wings are often the first things that come to mind whenever the 1959 Chevrolet Impala is mentioned.
+This beauty was created from the Bel Air model and bore a similar look, albeit with toned down tail fins that morphed into the ‘bat wings’.
 Made of steel and chrome, the Impala had a long frame that turned heads.
 Add beautiful features such as a contoured dashboard and the speed monitoring feature that triggered an alarm when drivers went above the speed they had set, and you have Chevrolet’s leading lady.

 The 1963 Chevrolet Corvette StingRay

-The Corvette StingRay os one of a kind, a masterpiece that easily stands out designwise.
-Chevrolet went out of its way with this design, what with the split rear window, rear haunches and the hood bulge aka the “stinger’ from which it partially derives its name.
+The Corvette StingRay is a one of a kind, a masterpiece that easily stands out designwise.
+Chevrolet went out of its way with this design with the split rear window, rear haunches and the hood bulge aka the “stinger” from which it partially derives its name.
 Even though the split window was fancy, it proved to be a divisive feature and was conspicuously absent in future models because of safety and practical reasons.

 The Sting Ray also featured Chevy’s powerful 327 V8 engine that produced 360hp and a 4-wheel independent suspension.